 - Child Term Riders (CTR): If you already have your own life insurance, one of the cheapest ways to get insurance for your children is with a CTR.
 These riders typically offer guaranteed insurability up to a certain age, usually 21-25.
 This is the age at which your baby-turned-college-grad can purchase their own life insurance policy without supplying a medical.

-- Stand Alone Term Renewable Coverage: This is a child’s own insurance policy, and can be renewed at predetermined intervals without supplying additional medical evidence.
+- Stand Alone Term Renewable Coverage: This is a child’s own insurance policy which can be renewed at predetermined intervals without supplying additional medical evidence.
 Before these policies expire, you can convert them to permanent or whole life policies.

 The price of any policy depends more on the type of coverage and less on the insurance company used.
-However, you should look closely at your life insurance quotes to see what different insurance providers cover under their policies.
+However, you should compare life insurance quotes to see what different insurance providers cover under their policies.
 Actual coverage can vary significantly from one provider to another for plans that appear to have a similar price.

-A Child Term Rider (CTR) is generally the best way to purchase life insurance for children.
-Here are a few of the CTRs offered by the larger life insurance companies in Canada:
+Here are a few of the children’s life insurance policies offered by the larger life insurance companies in Canada:

-It’s always best to get all the details and compare the pricing, plans, and available options.
+It’s always best to get all the details and compare the pricing, plans, and available options before purchasing a policy.

 When can you get life insurance for children?